UMM-CSci-Systems/Segmented-file-system-client/README.md

 Your job is to write a (Java) program that sends a UDP/datagram packet to the server, and then waits and receives packets from the server until all three files are completely received.
 When a file is complete, it should be written to disk using the file name sent in the header packet.
 When all three files have been written to disk, the client should terminate cleanly.
 As mentioned above, since the file will be broken up into chunks and sent using UDP, we need a protocol to tell us how to interpret the pieces we receive so we can correctly assemble them.
 Those clever clogs at OutOfMoney.com didn't have much experience (ok, any experience) designing these kinds of protocols, so theirs isn't necessarily the greatest, but it gets the job done.

+### The packet structure

-In this protocol there are essentially two kinds of packets
+In this protocol there are essentially two kinds of packets:

-* A header packet with a unique file ID for the file being transfered, and the actual name of the file so we'll know what to call it after we've assembled the pieces
+* A header packet with a unique file ID for the file being transferred, and the actual name of the file so we'll know what to call it after we've assembled the pieces
 * A data packet, with the unique file ID (so we know what file this is part of), the packet number, and the data for that chunk.

 Each packet starts with a status byte that indicates which type of packet it is: